 Who needs to apply for a Standard Visitor visa

-Your nationality will determine whether you need to apply for a Standard Visitor visa, Electronic Visa Waiver or if you can travel directly to the UK without a visa.
+Your nationality will determine whether you need to apply for a Standard Visitor visa (entry clearance), the Electronic Visa Waiver or Electronic Travel Authorisation.

 Nationals of certain countries (including EU nationals) do not need to apply for a visa from outside the UK if they are coming to stay in the UK for up to 6 months.
 As non-visa national you can request entry to the UK as a Standard Visitor when you arrive in the UK.
 You may need to show that you meet the requirements of a Standard Visitor visa.